nilostolte/Vector-Art/README.md

 ### Death Valley

-This directory shows the development of a label for a beer called _Dark Lager_.
+This directory shows the development of a label for a beer called _Death Valley River_.
 It shows all the steps to acquire the final label below.

 ![DeathValley](https://user-images.githubusercontent.com/80269251/110996994-c15f5100-834a-11eb-9acd-aad27660dc43.png)